rafaelsf80/docai-labs/README.md

 This lab contains some scripts to make predictions with the [invoice parser](https://cloud.google.com/document-ai/docs/processors-list#processor_invoice-processor).
 It uses a public pdf sample located at `gs://cloud-samples-data/documentai/invoice.pdf`.

-The invoice parser, as well as other specialized processors, supports human-in-the-loop (HITL) for reviewing.
+The invoice parser, as well as other specialized processors, supports **Human-in-the-loop** (HITL) for reviewing.
 There are **two ways to trigger** a HITL operation: REST API or Python SDK.

-1. With REST you need to invoke the `projects.locations.processors.process` [method](https://cloud.google.com/document-ai/docs/reference/rest/v1/projects.locations.processors/process).
-Note the file must be inline encoded in base64:
+1. With REST API you need to invoke the `projects.locations.processors.process` [method](https://cloud.google.com/document-ai/docs/reference/rest/v1/projects.locations.processors/process).
+Note the document file must be inline encoded in base64:

 ```bash
 curl -X POST \